|

 police proposal saying it could lead to an HIV epidemic.
 Campaigners for a safer sex trade have said that any ban on condoms would not stop people having sex but it would result in unprotected sex and higher rates of HIV and other sexually transmitted

-others have been given permission to continue operating.
+given permission to continue operating.
 Police Scotland failed to convince councillors that their reprehensible condition that no items of a sexual nature should be allowed on the premises should be imposed.
-The only
+The only additional conditions

-additional conditions imposed, after being requested by police, were an alcohol ban and requirement that the sauna be in good working order.
+imposed, after being requested by police, were an alcohol ban and requirement that the sauna be in good working order.
 There were 13 sauna applications to be heard yesterday, five in public and eight in private.
-Licences were
+Licences were approved for Carol's

-approved for Carol's Sauna, London Street Sauna, Ambassador Sauna, No Eighteen, Steamworks, Scorpio and New Town Sauna.
-Speaking after the meeting, convener of the licensing sub- committee, Councillor Gavin Barrie, said:
+Sauna, London Street Sauna, Ambassador Sauna, No Eighteen, Steamworks, Scorpio and New Town Sauna.
+Speaking after the meeting, convener of the licensing sub- committee, Councillor Gavin Barrie, said: The

-The committee has carefully reviewed all the information presented, including information from any objectors and reports from Police Scotland.
-Each application was considered on its individual merits and of the 13 public entertainment
+committee has carefully reviewed all the information presented, including information from any objectors and reports from Police Scotland.
+Each application was considered on its individual merits and of the 13 public entertainment licences considered

 |